GSemikozov/16personalities-checkout/README.md

  - Tooltip background shape (can't be extracted from Zeplin)
  - passing html (link) via text string inside Info section
+ - checkboxes do nothing (don't change state of other components)
+ - didn't implement tooltip for question mark icon, cos' usually better to use some specific library or package.

 ## Todo